Incident at Mandan Refinery prompts significant flaring, causes social media stir

 People are also reading…

-The Tribune reached out to the state Department of Environmental Quality but did not immediately receive a response.
+Semerad said Marathon notified state officials immediately about the incident.
+He expects the company will soon provide the state with a more detailed report on what happened, the emissions produced during the incident and steps the company is taking to prevent a similar situation in the future.

+Ory did not elaborate when the Tribune requested more details about the nature of the incident.

-The refinery processes North Dakota oil into gasoline, distillates, propane and heavy fuel oil, according to its website.
+The refinery opened in 1954.
+It processes North Dakota oil into gasoline, distillates, propane and heavy fuel oil, according to its website.

 Reach Amy R. Sisk at 701-250-8252 or amy.sisk@bismarcktribune.com.